maxpatiiuk/clarity/README.md

 ## Solution

 Clarity is the first healthcare prevention software that provides nutritional data on transactions made for an insurance provider's entitlement population as well as a healthcare provider's patient population.
-In doing so we increase diagnostic accuracy, and we help reduce the rates of risk.
+In doing so we increase diagnostic accuracy, and we help reduce the rates of risk

 ### Solution Statement